 Child Support Throughout College

-When a child attains 18 years of age and graduates high school, Tennessee does not require child support to continue throughout college.
-However, parents may agree to pay costs such as tuition, fees, and other living expenses as part of their divorce settlement.
+When a child turns 18 and graduates from high school, Tennessee law does not require child support to continue through college.
+However, parents may choose to include provisions in their divorce settlement to cover expenses such as tuition, fees, or living costs.

 Child Support for Disabled Adults